 Through use of the digital driver board, one can control WPP device light intensity and fan speed.
 This control is achieved by interfacing a control unit, like an Arduino Uno, to the digital driver board using custom software.
-Multiple WPP devices with digital driver boards can be connected to a single control unit and power supply (Figure 15A-B).
-Open-source software for interfacing digital driver boards and Arduino Uno control units is provided in the project repository.
-Other peripherals can be connected to digital driver boards to expand functionality, but software must be produced to interface with them.
+Multiple WPP devices with digital driver boards can be connected to a single control unit and power supply (Figure 15).
+Open-source firmware for interfacing digital driver boards with an Arduino Uno control unit is provided in the project repository.
+Other peripherals can be connected to digital driver boards to expand functionality, but firmware must be produced to interface with them.